ucsdyi/unified_polynomial_poster/README.md

+# Main paper available
-# Poster for the paper
+# Poster for the paper to appear